Game

 What are some of the food choices you make for breakfast?
 (Allow learners to answer.)

-The number one thing you need to know is eating nutritious foods for breakfast means that you have great fuel and nutrition to go, grow, and know all day long!
+The number one thing you need to know is eating nutritious foods for breakfast gives your body and brain the fuel they need to go, grow, and know all day long!

 *Modify game for children in grades 3-5 to include yellow-light, "Eat Sometimes" foods.
 Each team will need a green, yellow, and red spot for their final toss.